 Eager to stand on terra firma again, the five jump into the water and swim to the island.
 They live, spared because they were able to discern the difference between what really was needed and what was not.
 The “necessities” they once thought they couldn’t live without were the very weights that almost cost them their lives.

-Remember what the writer to the Hebrews says, “Let us throw off everything that hinders and the sin that so easily entangles..!”
+I end with the words of Paul, who writing to the Hebrews says, “Let us throw off everything that hinders..!”

 Would love to hear from you in the COMMENTS section below…and IF YOU WANT TO RECEIVE BOB’S BANTER EVERYDAY, PLEASE SEND YOUR NAME AND WHATSAPP PHONE NO TO [email protected]